DemuteStudio/MetasoundPresetsPack/README.md

 *Comes in both Mono & Stereo.*

 <img src="readmeimg/Presets/advancedloop.png" alt="Screenshot" width="350">
 Loops a wave asset with a startup one-shot and a shutdown one-shot.
-[Garbage Collection Notice](#advanced-loop--scatterer).

 **List of Event Update Message**
 - `Playback Started`